amblauvelt/ent-ds-del-0-4-using-git-and-github-ds-deloitte-03192019/README.md

 Don't worry if you're still a little fuzzy about all of the details or even if you ran into some technical challenges you couldn't resolve.
 We'll take a little time in the first lesson to go over this and in pretty much every future lesson we'll spend time practicing the basics.

-However, the good news is that you *should* have most of the software that you will need installed now, so we'll be able to jump right into learning some Python in the first class!
+However, the good news is that you *should* have most of the software that you will need installed now, so after a quick project to make sure everyone can download files and open them in Jupyter Notebook, we'll be able to jump right into learning some Python in the first class!